How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 The average deductible across small business cyber policies is approximately $2,500.
 When we compared quotes, most providers defaulted to $2,500 for agencies in the 5-15 employee range, with options to adjust up or down.

-One important nuance: some policies have separate deductibles for different coverage types.
-Your general cyber incident deductible might be $2,500, but ransomware or social engineering claims might carry a higher deductible or sublimit.
+There's one important nuance worth calling out: some policies have separate deductibles for different coverage types.
+Your general cyber incident deductible might be $2,500, but ransomware or social engineering claims might carry a higher deductible or a sublimit (a cap within your overall policy limit for specific types of claims).
 Always check the per-coverage deductible structure, not just the headline number.

 Coverage Limits: How Much Is Enough?